What Does Financially Independent Mean?

 Put money into an emergency fund (ideally 3 to 6 months of living expenses) and create sinking funds to avoid going into debt for unexpected problems such as a job loss or severe illness and routine bills.

-Consider keeping your sinking funds in high-interest savings account and your emergency fund in a money market bank account to benefit from a higher return and compound interest.
+Consider keeping sinking funds in a high-interest savings account and your emergency fund in a money market bank account to benefit from a higher return and compound interest.

 Be mindful of your income and tax brackets.
 Utilize pre-tax and/or after-tax accounts to save money on taxable income.